Cybersharph/personal-profile/README.md

+# My Personal Profile

-# This is my practice react reposity
+## This project is being built for practice purposes.

-## - Muyivu Shafiq
+## I'm developing this project to practice my "REACT JS"
+## I'm developing more project so that I can learn and
+## perfect REACT JS since it's one of the most vital FRONTEND skill.